albertoantiza/albertoantiza/README.md

 # Hi there 👋

-Backend / AI Engineer passionate about building intelligent, scalable systems.
+AI Developer / Fullstack passionate about building intelligent, scalable systems.
 I work across the stack — from containerized backends to cloud-native infrastructure and AI-powered services.

 Proficient in **TypeScript**, with hands-on experience designing and deploying on **AWS**, containerizing with **Docker**, and automating everything through **CI/CD pipelines**.